Full-Time Ph.D. Program

 Welcome.
-Thank you for your interest in pursuing your graduate education at the Department of Computer Science & Engineering (CSE) at the University of Washington.
+Thank you for your interest in pursuing your graduate education at the Allen School of Computer Science & Engineering at the University of Washington.
 We are proud of our highly ranked Ph.D. program and invite you to explore this site to learn whether or how to apply.
-UW CSE offers unique benefits to our Ph.D. students.
+The Allen School offers unique benefits to our Ph.D. students.
 Among them:

-- We produce research of the very highest quality, as indicated by an exceptional number of best paper awards at top conferences over the last decade and a faculty widely recognized as leading researchers in their fields.
+- We produce research of the very highest quality, as indicated by an exceptional number of best paper awards at top conferences, and our entrepreneurial faculty are widely recognized as leading researchers in their fields.